The local geometry of the stack of $A_r$-stable curves: Families of curves over [A1/Gm]

 Before going further, it is crucial to point out that the following remark is a key point in our study of isotrivial degenerations of $A$-stable curves.
-Indeed, it gives a significant constraint to the geometry of isotrivial degenerations and it will play a fundamental role in all what follows.
+Indeed, it gives a significant constraint to the geometry of isotrivial degenerations, and it will play a fundamental role in all that follows.

-\begin{remark} \phantomsection \Cref{ex:deformation-alter} determines a big constraint in the geometry of isotrivial degenerations: whenever we have a rosary of hyperelliptic $A$-singularities as above, any isotrivial degeneration cannot deform two adjacent $A$-singularities.
-If one is deformed, then the ones adjacent to it has to be preserved, and the curve between them is hyperelliptic.
-This is true also for nodes, with the extra hypothesis that the $\Gm$-action is trivial on one of the two components meeting in the node.
-Namely, given a curve $C_0$ with a subcurve $\Gamma\subset C_0$ such that $(\Gamma,I_{\Gamma})$ is an $A_1$-attached $1$-pointed even atom (or equivalently an $A_1/A_{2h}$-attached rosary of length $1$) and suppose we have an isotrivial degeneration to $C_0$, such that the cocharacter $\Gm \rightarrow \Aut(C_0)$ acts trivially on the component $\Gamma'\subset C_0-\Gamma$ that intersects $\Gamma$ in the node.
-Then if the singularity of the atom is deformed, the node has to be preserved and thanks to \Cref{prop:def-hyp-rat-sing}, $\Gamma$ deforms to an honestly hyperelliptic tail attached to the rest of the curve with a node. \end{remark}
+\begin{remark} \phantomsection \Cref{ex:deformation-alter} determines a big constraint in the geometry of isotrivial degenerations: whenever we have a rosary of hyperelliptic $A$-singularities as above, no isotrivial degeneration can deform two adjacent $A$-singularities.
+If one is deformed, then the ones adjacent to it have to be preserved, and the curve between them is hyperelliptic.
+This is true also for nodes, with the extra hypothesis that the $\Gm$-action is trivial on one of the two components meeting at the node.
+Namely, consider a curve $C_0$ with a subcurve $\Gamma\subset C_0$ such that $(\Gamma,I_{\Gamma})$ is an $A_1$-attached $1$-pointed even atom (or, equivalently, an $A_1/A_{2h}$-attached rosary of length $1$).
+Suppose we have an isotrivial degeneration to $C_0$ such that the cocharacter $\Gm \rightarrow \Aut(C_0)$ acts trivially on the component $\Gamma'\subset C_0-\Gamma$ that intersects $\Gamma$ at the node.
+Then, if the singularity of the atom is deformed, the node has to be preserved, and thanks to \Cref{prop:def-hyp-rat-sing}, $\Gamma$ deforms to an honestly hyperelliptic tail attached to the rest of the curve via a node. \end{remark}